 Quirimbas Islands © Rosino

-Soon to be listed as a UNESCO World Heritage Site, the Quirimbas Archipelago is fast becoming Mozambique's new tourist hotspot.
-This island chain - 31 in total, stretching south from Cape Delgado for 200 miles (320km) - is not only home to some fantastic sun-soaked beaches, incredible fishing opportunities, and world-class snorkelling and diving sites, but some truly fascinating cultural sites as well.
+Soon to be listed as a UNESCO World Heritage Site, the Quirimbas Islands are fast becoming Mozambique's new tourist hotspot.
+This chain chain consists 31 islands in total, stretching south from Cape Delgado for 200 miles (320km).